nju-websoft/iESBM/README.md

 * <code>Notes</code>: brief description of your entity summarizer (e.g., name of the summarizer, citation information, parameter settings).

 ## FER Results
+FER Results from ground-truth summaries are presented in Table 1 and Table 2.
+Detailed results of FER are available, see [in_ds_fer/](https://github.com/nju-websoft/iESBM/tree/master/data/in/in_ds_fer).

 <strong>Table 1.
 FER on each dataset for k=5.</strong>
 <table class="tablesorter" id="tb_fer_top5">